 Reduce warmth to the low, season with sea salt and black pepper, and a simmer for eight-10 mins.
 When ready, turn off the warmth, and mix till clean.
 Take your ovenproof dish and drizzle with a piece of olive oil at the side of three-four dollops of the tomato sauce.
 Spread the sauce with the back of a spoon, and then start layering.

 First, lay out three tortillas, breaking them up (if you want to) to not overlap too much.
-Add the black beans, inexperienced onions, three-four spoons of the tomato sauce, and a pair of-3 handfuls of grated cheese.
+Add the black beans, inexperienced onions, three spoons of tomato sauce, and a pair of handfuls of grated cheese.
 Season with a little sea salt and black pepper.

 Now we can begin the next layer – layout three tortillas, then top with spinach, three-four spoons of the tomato sauce, a scattering of cheese, coriander, corn, and season with sea salt and black pepper.
 And now the very last layer – layout the very last 4 tortillas, top with the closing tomato sauce, spreading it out with the lower back of a spoon.
 Top with closing cheese.
 Bake in the oven for 20-25 mins, until the cheese, is melted and golden.